 PREVALENCE: BPD is probably the most prevalent personality disorder.
 A 2008 study of nearly 35,000 adults in the Journal of Clinical Psychiatry found that 5.9% – which would translate into 18 million Americans – had been given a BPD diagnosis.
 In 2000, the American Psychiatric Association believed that only 2% had BPD.

-MALE V. FEMALE: BPD has long been regarded as an illness disproportionately affecting women.
+MALE V. FEMALE: BPD has long been regarded as disproportionately affecting women.
 There are about three times more women than men diagnosed with BPD.

-CO-MORBIDITY: Nearly 90% of those with BPD are also diagnosed with another personality disorder or major mental illness, including Bipolar Disorder.
+CO-MORBIDITY: Nearly 90% of those with BPD are also diagnosed with another personality disorder or major mental health issue, including Bipolar Disorder.
 They are also prone to eating disorders.
 Despite the psychotic features that might exist, there is no correlation between BPD and schizophrenia.

 DIAGNOSIS AND TREATMENT: Clinicians who are trained to diagnose and treat those with BPD will watch for “extreme” and frequent ups and downs, inordinately harsh self-judgment and behavior that is best described as being a “drama queen”.
 The symptoms of BPD are most often confused with Bipolar Disorder.
 John Gunderson, a psychoanalyst specializing in BPD gives the following criteria in order of importance in diagnosing BPD: